City from the South

 - (with Patricia Watson Shariff) "'Shoo—this book makes me to think!': Education, Entertainment, and 'Life-Skills Comics' in South Africa," Poetics Today 22: 2 (2001): 475-513 (South Africa in the Global Imaginary: CELJ prize for best special issue in 2001)

-My research has been supported by grants from the National Endowment for the Humanities, the Fulbright-HaysFoundation, the German Academic Exchange Service, U Chicago Franke Center for the Humanities, and the American Society for Theatre Research, and rewarded with prizes from the Modern Language Association and the Comparative Drama Association.
+My research has been supported by grants from the University of Chicago Paris center (for research leave Winter 2020), the National Endowment for the Humanities, the Fulbright-HaysFoundation, the German Academic Exchange Service, U Chicago Franke Center for the Humanities, and the American Society for Theatre Research, and rewarded with prizes from the Modern Language Association and the Comparative Drama Association.
 I have also received various U Chicago grants to develop new courses and enhance existing ones for both graduates and undergraduates: from the Center for Disciplinary Innovation (for Translating Theory), U Chicago Arts (for Catharsis), and Languages Across the Curriculum (for Criticism and Ideology)

 Ph.D., Cornell University, 1986.
 Teaching at Chicago since 1986.